Run-and-tumble particles on a line with a fertile site: Discussion

 \section{Discussion}

 In this work we have proposed a model of a run-and-tumble particle with a fertile site.
-Singularities were avoided by considering smooth initial conditions and a sufficiently regular fertility function.
-The model contains three parameters: the fertility rate $K$, the fertility function $\Theta$ (a smooth normalised density whose support is on the positive part of the real line), and the initial value $\varphi$ of the density of particles (an even probability distribution).
-Moreover, the symmetry of the initial conditions allowed to obtain a parity-invariant model and to solve the equations of motions for right movers.
-The model is considerably simplified by assuming that the particle loses the ability to emit new particles after changing direction.
-We obtained the rate of exponential growth of the density of right-movers at the origin as the unique solution of an equation involving the fertility rate and fertility function.
-This rate of growth is therefore independent of the initial probability density $\varphi$ (provided it is an even smooth function).
-On the other hand, the asymptotic growth contains a prefactor whose value does depend on the initial conditions. \\
+Singularities were avoided by considering smooth initial conditions and a sufficiently regular fertility function (on the other hand, solutions of the equations of motion for a single RTP worked out in \cite{malakar2018steady,evans2018run,santra2020run,Santra2020} assume that the initial configuration is a Dirac mass).
+The model contains three parameters: the fertility rate $K$, the fertility function $\Theta$ (a normalised density with continuous first derivative, whose support is on the positive part of the real line), and the initial value $\varphi$ of the density of particles (a smooth, even probability density on the real line).
+Moreover, the symmetry of the initial conditions induces parity symmetry and allows to solve the equations of motions for right-movers.
+The model is considerably simplified by assuming that a particle loses the ability to emit new particles after changing direction.
+We obtained the rate of exponential growth of the density of right-movers at the origin as the unique solution of an equation involving the fertility rate and the fertility function.
+This rate of growth is therefore independent of the initial probability density $\varphi$.
+On the other hand, the equivalent of the density of righ-movers at large times contains a prefactor whose value does depend on the initial conditions. \\